eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 * Replaced "ceremony" with "attestation procedure" or simply "procedure".
 * Replaced "re-attestation" with "attestation renewals"
 * Updated the formal model analysis in the appendix to reflect the protocol's evolution and provide clearer interpretations of the security boundary tests.
+* Integrated normative profiles from `interop-profiles.md` as new appendices